-Visible residues of the use of PPP on grapes, photo by S.Vranac

-Conclusion
+- Chemical pest control controls of the pests, diseases and weeds by chemical plant protection products (PPPs). - Winegrowers mostly use fungicides, sometimes also insecticides and accaricides, or herbicides. - Plant protection products can have negative effect on the human and animal health, as well as on the environment. - Appropriate application of PPPs reduces pesticide consumption and pollution of the environment. - It is crucial to know to how to calculate the required formulation of pesticide and water use!

+CONCLUSION
-Since ancient times, humans have cultivated grapes for food and wine.
-Grapevines are like any other plant species exposed to the environmental influences, diseases, and pests, which can threaten production capability and existence of the grapevines.
-Despite all of the development and the new technologies, we still cannot completely avoid the necessity protect the to grapevines against the diseases The vines and pests. are threatened by several fungal, viral and phytoplasma diseases, as well as by bacterial diseases, insects, and mites.

-Protection of the plants against the diseases, insects, and weeds has a long history.
+Since ancient time, humans have cultivated grapes for food and wine.
+Grapevines are like any other plant species exposed to the environmental influences, diseases and pests, which can threaten production capability and existence of the grapevines.
+Despite all of the development and the new technologies, we still cannot completely avoid the necessity to protect the grapevines against the diseases and pests.
+The vines are threatened by several fungal, viral and phytoplasma diseases, as well as by bacterial diseases, insects and mites.
+Protection of the plants against the diseases, insects and weeds has a long history.
 Traditional methods, which were developed through testing and observation, are now complemented with modern techniques.

-Currently widely recommended way due to its effectiveness is so-called integrated pest management (IPM) approach, which combines several traditional and modern techniques.
-IPM approach consists of 5 stages: detection of pest, identification of pest, pest and environmental monitoring, one-time action, and selection of the best tool.
-Even though there are several different methods of pest control, the majority of the winegrowers tend to use only chemical substances to protect their grapes.
+A currently widely recommended way due to its efficiently is so called integrated pest management (IPM) approach, which combines several traditional and modern techniques.
+IPM approach consists of 5 stages: detection of pest, identification of pest, pest and environmental monitoring, on-time action, and selection of the best tool.
+Even though there are several different methods of pest control, the majority of the winegrowers tend to use chemical substances to protect their grapes.

-Ladybug on the grapevine leaf, photo Thelema Mountain Vineyards

-Kangaroo in front of the vineyard, photo by Milton Wordley

 Chemical substances that protect plants are called plant protection products or "pesticides".
-In one growing season, the winegrowers use a whole range of pesticides, from fungicides, insecticides, and acaricides, to herbicides, to protect their grapevines.
-In terms of protection, the systemic pesticides (fungicides, insecticides, and acaricides) are probably the most effective in general, but that does not mean that only systemic pesticides may be used.
-However, systemic can protect also newly grown plant parts, that were not sprayed, and the rain cannot wash them off after the plant has absorbed them.
+In one growing season, the winegrowers use a whole range of pesticides, from fungicides, insecticides and accaricides, to herbicides, to protect their grapevines.
+In terms of protection, the systemic pesticides (fungicides, insecticides and accaricides) are probably the most effective in general, but that does not mean that only systemic pesticides may be used.
+However, systemics can protect also newly grown plant parts, that were not sprayed, and the rain cannot wash them off after the plant has absorbed them.
 On the other hand, the ability of systemic pesticides which can travel up and down the plant parts means that they eventually end up in the grapes and it's completely impossible to wash them off.
-This means that the grapes can be toxic to the human and animal health if the pesticides are not properly used.
+This means that the grapes can be toxic for the human and animal health, if the pesticides are not properly used.
 Many winegrowers are already aware that the pesticides affect grapes and thereby the products of the grape, like wine.
 Because of that, they are looking for new (old) ways to protect their grapevines.
 This goes in hand with the increased consumer's awareness for a more sustainable wine production.
 After all, it's all about the demand.

-Lamas in the vineyard, photo Yampu tours